infrasonar/python-libprobe/README.md

     # Use the asset in logging; this will include asset info and the check key
     logging.info(f"log something; {asset}")

+    # In alpha versions and debug logging enabled, unknown exception will be
+    # logged when debug logging is enabled.
+You may use logger.exception()
+    # yourself if you want exception logging for debug logging only.
     try:
         42 / 0  # ZeroDivision error for example
     except Exception: